TokisanGames/Terrain3D/CONTRIBUTING.md

 Private & Public:
 * Private variables/functions prefaced with `_`
+* One initial public section for constants
-* Private/public/protected explicit and grouped together in that order, in header and cpp files
+* Private/public/protected for members and functions in that order, in header and cpp files
 * Functions in h and cpp files in same order

 Other formatting: